 The tests were successful, and Kent Wells reported on the success of the oil injection at 3:30 pm.
+BP also put out a press release, noting that they were beginning to inject mud into the well.

 Based on the results of the injectivity test, BP started pumping drilling mud today at 21:00 (UK) and 15:00 (CDT) as part of the static kill operations.
 All operations are being carried out with the guidance and approval of the National Incident Commander.